 • Compulsory coverage: A standard health insurance policy insures you against the most common healthcare costs, like a visit to the general practitioner.
 The Belgian government decides what basic health insurance must cover and this is the same for each insurance company.
 The HZIV offers only the basic mandatory insurance and does not provide any additional insurance plans.
 Registration is free if your legal place of residence is Belgium and you have no official income.
 If you do have an income, then your contributions will be adjusted to your income.
 Specific conditions apply to students whose legal place of residence is in another country.
 If you are insured by HZIV then you cannot register with a health insurance provider.
 In that case, you will have to take out health care insurance with the Vlaamse Zorgkas.

-• Voluntary additional insurance: If you take out voluntary additional coverage, you will be insured against expenses that are not included in the basic health insurance package.
+• Additional insurance: With additional coverage, you will be insured against expenses that are not included in the basic health insurance package.
 You can take out additional coverage for things such as dental care, physiotherapy or alternative medicine.
 Insurance companies differ in what additional coverage they offer.
 If you want to insure yourself via a health insurance fund, then supplementary insurance to extend your basic health insurance is compulsory.
 For this supplementary insurance, you pay a contribution (= the health insurance contribution).
 The amount differs per health insurance fund.
-If you are registered as a student, you pay a fixed amount on top of your health insurance contribution (= EUR 74.99 per quarter in 2024).
+If you are registered as a student, you pay a fixed amount on top of your health insurance contribution.
+Check with your health insurance company for up to date price information.
 You can also be registered as a 'resident'.
 If you have no official income or an income below the subsistence minimum, you will then only pay the health insurance contribution.
 You can find an overview of all health insurance funds at the bottom of this page.

 Additional hospitalisation insurance?